VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/UnityGuidelines.en.md

 - MToon
 - Unlit
 - UnlitWF (supports double-sided display only)
-- VketChanDoubleSided Shaders contained in VketTools
+- VketChanDoubleSided Shaders contained in the VketCloudSDK

 !!! note
      Metallic textures from Autodesk Interactive cannot be used due to the number of texture slots.
 Use the Standard Shader when using a combination of metallic and roughness textures.